Social value of work. Human values in social psychology

 What values do you know?
 How can they be classified?

-Types of values:
+Types of valuables:

-Professional values- Work related.
+Professional values- work related.
 These are money, wealth, comfort, professional growth, helping other people, etc.

-intellectual- this is knowledge, education, erudition, curiosity, creative thinking, etc.
+Intelligent– this is knowledge, education, erudition, curiosity, creative thinking, etc.

-Physical- sports, beauty and body hygiene, health.
+Physical– sports, beauty and hygiene of the body, health.

 Spiritual- faith in God, spiritual harmony, personal development and self-improvement.

-aesthetic- style, fashion, external attractiveness of people, things, aesthetic taste, cleanliness, order in the house, etc.
+Aesthetic– style, fashion, external attractiveness of people, things, aesthetic taste, cleanliness, order in the house, etc.

-Material- money, wealth, property, valuables, etc. etc.
+Material– money, wealth, property, valuable items, etc. etc.

 Cultural– art in all its manifestations.